Can You Get a Cash Advance With No Job?

 What is a cash advance?
 The answer is complicated.

-Traditional credit card transactions come with a 30-day grace period before interest starts to accrue.
+Another distinction is that traditional credit card transactions come with a 30-day grace period before interest starts to accrue.
 Cash advances, on the other hand, have no such grace period.
 Interest starts to accrue immediately once the money is added to your balance.

 The other type of cash advance is basically a payday loan.

 In the long term, payday cash advances are much more expensive than cash advances from a credit card.
-And in the short term, you might have a hard time paying off that payday cash advance on time.
+Moreover, in the short term, you might have a hard time paying off that payday cash advance on time.

 So do you need a job to get a cash advance?

-It’s hard to make big generalizations about payday loans because terms can vary wildly from state to state and from lender to lender.
-(With online loans, the terms will depend on your state of residence.)
-But while payday lenders certainly have lower lending standards than traditional lenders—most won’t even run a soft check on your credit score—many payday lenders will still require that you have a job before they lend to you.
+However, with payday cash advances, not having a job might become a bit of an issue.
+It’s hard to make big generalizations about payday loans because terms may vary wildly from state to state and from lender to lender (with online loans, the terms will depend on your state of residence).
+While payday lenders certainly have lower lending standards than traditional lenders—most won’t even run a soft check on your credit score—many payday lenders will still require that you have a job before they lend to you.